Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 • Spouses with significant debt

-• Spouses entering into a second or third marriage with their separate property
+• Spouses entering a second or third marriage with separate property

 • Owners of a business established before the marriage

-The short version: almost anything financially-based can be included in a prenuptial agreement, except for child-related issues such as custody or child support.
+The short version is that almost anything financially-based can be included.
+However, there's a major exception: you strictly can't include child-related issues such as custody or child support.

-• Spousal support and waiving the right to alimony
+• Spousal support or waiving the right to alimony

 • Business ownership and earnings

-• Disposition of property, such as primary and secondary homes
+• Disposition of property like primary and secondary homes

 • Retirement accounts